 Price as a Rationer

-governments have been unwilling to let prices adjust to clear markets.
+Governments have often been unwilling to let prices adjust to clear markets.
 Instead, they have established

 either price ceilings, which are prices above which